-The Java language has achieved an incredible success among the IT community and it has been largely used in Internet applications, client/server computing, office tools, embedded systems and business applications [Hoff98].
-The nice features of the language, like portability, robustness and flexibility can also be very interesting for the development of scientific and parallel applications.
-Several projects started to use Java in highperformance and numeric computing and, as a consequence, a JavaGrande Forum [JavaGrande] was created in order to establish some consensus among the HPC community that is developing Java-based tools and systems.
+Java was developed as a language for the Internet but it is not restricted for the development of Web-pages with animated applets.
+In fact, the language is also being used for other class of applications, like client/server computing, office applications, embedded systems, programs that use databases and GUI-based interfaces and business applications [Hoff98].
+The nice features provided by Java, like portability, robustness and flexibility can also be of much use for the development of scientific and parallel applications.
+Several projects and several people started also to use Java in parallel and scientific computing, and, as a consequence, a Java Grande Forum was even created in order to establish some consensus among the HPC community for the establishment of Java for parallel and scientific computing [Grande].